Home Care Specialty Training For Nurse Aides FAQ

 4. When is retraining required?

-5. Retraining is not required once you successfully complete the North Carolina state-approved Home Care Aide specialty training program.
+5. Retraining is not required once you successfully complete the North Carolina state-approved Home Care Specialty Training Program for Nurse Aides.

 Go back to top »